Lü Yongzhi

-Lü Yongzhi (呂用之) (d.
-December 29, 887) was a Chinese magician, military general, and politician during the late medieval Tang dynasty, who became trusted by Gao Pian the military governor (Jiedushi) of Huainan Circuit (淮南, headquartered in modern Yangzhou, Jiangsu) and became very powerful at Huainan, at one point becoming more powerful than Gao himself.
+Lü Yongzhi (呂用之; died December 29, 887) was a Chinese magician, military general, and politician during the late medieval Tang dynasty, who became trusted by Gao Pian the military governor (Jiedushi) of Huainan Circuit (淮南, headquartered in modern Yangzhou, Jiangsu) and became very powerful at Huainan, at one point becoming more powerful than Gao himself.
 Subsequently, Gao's officer Bi Shiduo rose in resistance, plunging the circuit into intense internecine warfare.
 Lü, after Bi defeated him, aligned himself with Yang Xingmi, but after Yang's victory over Bi and Qin Yan, Yang executed him.

 Background

 It is not known when Lü Yongzhi was born, but it is known that he was from Poyang (鄱陽, in modern Shangrao, Jiangxi) and that he came from a family of tea merchants.
 Because of the family's merchant tradition, he had visited and was familiar with Huainan Circuit's capital Guangling (廣陵).
 After his father's death, he became dependent on his maternal uncle, but at some point stole his uncle's money and fled to Mount Jiuhua, where he became a student of the sorcerer Niu Honghui (牛弘徽), who taught him magic.
 Lü subsequently returned to Guangling and peddled herbs and medicines on the street.
 He became acquainted with the army officer Yu Gongchu (俞公楚), who was a close associate of the military governor Gao Pian.
 After he convinced Yu that his magical abilities were genuine, Yu introduced him to Gao.
 Gao, who was himself dabbling in magic, came to believe in Lü's abilities as well, particularly since Lü also made a number of policy recommendations to him.
 He thus made Lü an officer in his army and became close to Lü.